awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

 ============================

 You can configure several HTTP transport options by using the :aws-java-class:`ClientConfiguration` object.
-New options are occasionally added; to see the full list of options that can be retrieved or set, see the |sdk-java| reference.
+New options are occasionally added; to see the full list of options you can retrieve or set, see the |sdk-java-ref|.

 Each of the configurable values has a default value defined by a constant.
 For a list of the constant values for :classname:`ClientConfiguration`, see :sdk-java-ref:`Constant Field Values